-So, the CPO may need to react to life-threatening situations such as road traffic collisions (RTC), medical emergencies, fires, or criminal activity.
+So, bodyguards may need to react to life-threatening situations such as road traffic collisions (RTC), medical emergencies, fires, or criminal activity.
 However, non-life-threatening incidents are more common.
 Some incidents may not be directly related to the Principal.
 Still, a CPO may be expected to respond.

-CPOs have a responsibility to preserve the life and safety of the Principal (and possibly their family), themselves and their teammates.
+Bodyguards have a responsibility to preserve the life and safety of the Principal (and possibly their family), themselves, and their colleagues.
 Being able to take command of an incident is vital for ensuring the safety of the Principal.
-If a CPO is flapping or panicking during an event, the Principal and possibly the team will lose faith in the CPO’s ability to operate.
+If a CPO is flapping or panicking during an event, the Principal and possibly the close protection team will lose faith in the CPO’s ability to operate.

 Every assignment, no matter how small or brief, will have SOPs of some description in place.
-Even a solo CPO on a short assignment must have in mind a process or contingency plan of how they will react and deal with an incident should one occur.
+Even a solo bodyguard (IBG – Individual Bodyguard) on a short assignment must have in mind a process or contingency plan of how they will react and deal with an incident should one occur.

-For example, a lone CPO, or IBG (Individual Bodyguard) is inside a restaurant with their Principal, and there is a fire in the restaurant.
+For example, an IBG is inside a restaurant with their Principal, and there is a fire in the restaurant.
 The CPO should already know and have in their mind all of the following:

-Ultimately, CPOs are a living, breathing insurance policy.
+Ultimately, bodyguards are a living, breathing insurance policy.
 They are employed and paid to cover the ‘what if’ situations.
 When that situation happens, they should be able to react immediately.
-If a CPO does not have the answers, does not positively respond and has not planned accordingly, they have failed in their duties and will soon be looking for a new job.
+If a bodyguard does not have the answers, does not positively respond, and has not planned accordingly, they have failed in their duties and will soon be looking for a new job.

 By using their skills and specialist traits, a CPO can evaluate as an incident unfolds and how to deal with the incident by following the pre-determined SOPs or emergency operating procedures (EOPs).